videovillage/Unwrapped-Identity-LUT-Builder/README.md

 ## The Future

 1. At the moment it only creates identity LUTs.
-Maybe it should accept Resolve .cube files and generated a corrected LUT?
+Maybe it should accept Resolve .cube files and generate a corrected LUT?

 ## Contributing